-- In addition to the daily monitoring for leaks required under the Division's regulations, complete leak surveys for the entire facility immediately after one month of injection operations and quarterly thereafter for one year (five surveys total), with results reported to the CPUC and CARB within seven days of completion.
+- In addition to the daily monitoring for leaks required under DOGGR regulations, complete leak surveys for the entire facility immediately after one month of injection operations and quarterly thereafter for one year (five surveys total), with results reported to the CPUC and CARB within seven days of completion.
 After the first year, leak surveys must be completed in line with applicable CARB regulations.

 - Report daily reservoir pressure estimates to the CPUC and DOGGR during the first 30 days of resuming injection.
 Report daily reservoir injection and withdrawal volume measurements to the CPUC and DOGGR during the first 30 days of resuming injection.